matomo-org/developer-documentation/docs/master/Piwik/Piwik.md

     - `$theUser`
 - It does not return anything.
 - It throws one of the following exceptions:
-    - `NoAccessException` &mdash; if the user is neither the super user nor the user $theUser
+    - `NoAccessException` &mdash; If the user is neither the super user nor the user `$theUser`.

 ### `isUserIsSuperUser()` <a name="isUserIsSuperUser"></a>

-Returns true if the current user is the Super User
+Returns true if the current user is the Super User.

 #### Signature